-Sugar & Spice and Everything Nice…. yep… that’s what I’m talking about!
+Sugar and Spice and Everything Nice… yep… that’s what I’m talking about!
 You just can’t stop eating these yummy little gems!

 I love pecans and have been eating them all my life.
 I could eat pecans with just about everything… okay maybe not everything, but I do eat them with a lot of different foods.
 However, their delicious taste isn’t the only thing that pecans have going for them: they are extremely healthy!

 To help support our blogging activities, our site contains affiliate links.
 If you make a purchase from a link on our site, we may receive a small percentage of that sale, at no extra cost to you.
 Blessed Beyond Crazy is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.*Pecans:

 - Lower your LDL cholesterol

 - Delay progression of degenerative neurological diseases (Lou Gehrig’s for example)